BUA COVID Protocols

 Vaccination & Booster Requirements

-BUA requires all students ages 12+ to receive a COVID-19 vaccination and booster prior to the start of the 2022-2023 academic year.
-Medical and religious exemptions to this policy will be accommodated.
-Faculty, staff, and visitors are subject to the same requirement.
-This policy may be updated as additional boosters become available.
+BUA strongly encourages all students ages 12+ to receive a COVID-19 vaccination and booster prior to the start of the 2023-2024 academic year.

 Health & Safety Protocols